Blockchain4openscience/hyperledger/README.md

 `````
 generate Fabric network (given the design mentioned above) and security artifacts (certificates for all the network components and private keys).
 For convenience these artifacts will be kept togheter in a temporary file under `/tmp/composer/`.

-2. - 4.
-In steps two through four, we must manually create a connection profile that includes the Certificate Authority (CA) certificates for all of the network components in order to connect to those network components (note that every time that we bootstrap the network these certificates will change an hence we must update the connection profile).
+2. In *steps two through four*, we must manually create a connection profile that includes the Certificate Authority (CA) certificates for all of the network components in order to connect to those network components (note that every time that we bootstrap the network these certificates will change an hence we must update the connection profile).

 This connection profile now describes the fabric network setup, all the peers, orderers and certificate authorities that are part of the network, it defines all the organizations that are participating in the network and also defines the channel's on this network.
 Hyperledger Composer can only interact with a single channel so only one channel should be defined.
 We must specify the connection profile for each or the organizations, `byfn-network-org1.json` and `byfn-network-org2.json`.

-5. - 6.
-In steps five and six we must locate the the certificate and private key for the Hyperledger Fabric administrator for Org1 and Org2 in order to copy this artifacts to the temporary folder.
+3. In *steps five and six* we must locate the the certificate and private key for the Hyperledger Fabric administrator for Org1 and Org2 in order to copy this artifacts to the temporary folder.

 ## Installing Business Network onto Fabric running network

-7. - 10.
-In steps seven through ten we must create and import the business network cards for the Hyperledger Fabric administrator for Org1 and Org2, respectively.
+4. In *steps seven through ten* we must create and import the business network cards for the Hyperledger Fabric administrator for Org1 and Org2, respectively.
 Once the business network cards are imported check them using the command `composer card list`.

-11. - 12.
-In steps eleven and twelve we must install/deploy the business network `bforos-bnav1` (defined in bna file, `bforos-bnav1@0.0.1.bna`)  onto the Hyperledger Fabric peer nodes for Org1 and Org2
+5. In *steps eleven and twelve* we must install/deploy the business network `bforos-bnav1` (defined in bna file, `bforos-bnav1@0.0.1.bna`)  onto the Hyperledger Fabric peer nodes for Org1 and Org2
 `````
 composer network install --card PeerAdmin@byfn-network-org1 --archiveFile bforos-bnav1@0.0.1.bna